nasa03/Quantum-mining-puzzle-66/README.md

 Currently setup to run on the IBM Quantum simulator 32 qubits simulation or use quantum-run-kyoto.py for<br>
 Actual connection to IBM Quantum Kyoto, Japan super computer<br>
 Same basic code to connect to live resources with some adjustments that may be needed<br>
-Setup to match the first 4 characters of the Hash160<br>
+Setup to match the first 4 characters of the Hash160 and 10 characters on ibm_kyoto<br>
-Working on more selective 10 character version<br>
 go to https://quantum.ibm.com/ and get an account so you can be assigned your personal API<br> Add your API code to quantum_login-step1.py<Br>
 pip3 install qiskit<br>